loginov-rocks/UbxGps/README.md

 * Other u-blox GPS modules supporting UBX protocol
 * *Please notice (create an issue) if it works with your GPS module*

-## Contribution

-Please use the [dev](https://github.com/1oginov/UbxGps/tree/dev) branch and feel free to contribute!

 ## Reference

 * [u-blox Website](https://www.u-blox.com)